wonjerry/follow_service/README.md

 ##### PUT /api/users

-Adding a 'user.id' property containing the source user id and a 'follow' property containing a target user id will update the source user database entry with the target user id placed in a 'following'  data element (which is an array).
-The target user database element is updated with a 'followed by' data element (which is also an id) which contains the user id of the source user.
-Ids are the unique identifiers of the database entries of the users.
+Including a 'user_id' property containing the source user id and a 'follow' property containing a target user id in the will update the source user database entry with the target user id placed in a 'following' data element (array type).
+The target user database element is updated with a 'followed_by' data element (which is also a database id) which contains the user id of the source user.
+Ids are always the unique identifiers of the database entries of the users.

 ##### GET /api/users